John Dowland

-Career and compositions
+Life and career

-Very little is known of Dowland's early life, but it is generally thought he was born in London; some sources even put his birth year as 1563.
+Very little is known of Dowland's early life, but it is generally thought he was born in London.
+Sources put his birth year as 1563, based on his own written statements about his age.
 Irish historian W. H. Grattan Flood claimed that he was born in Dalkey, near Dublin, (Note: For a full discussion of this claim see Poulton 1982.) but no corroborating evidence has been found either for that or for Thomas Fuller's claim that he was born in Westminster.
 One piece of evidence points to Dublin as his place of origin: he dedicated the song "From Silent Night" to 'my loving countryman Mr. John Forster the younger, merchant of Dublin in Ireland'.
 The Forsters were a prominent Dublin family at the time, providing several Lord Mayors to the city.
 (Note: See A. L. Rowse, Discoveries and Reviews from Renaissance to Restoration (London, Macmillan, 1975), p.
 194: "'Countryman', in Elizabethan usage, refers to one's own county or locality.
 When Dowland refers to himself as 'born under her Highness', I think that phrase is more likely to imply birth in Ireland than in England."
 Dublin and the area around it were effectively governed from London, in contrast with the rest of Ireland, which was nominally governed by England in a rule that was contested where applied.
 But English-speaking inhabitants of Dublin, pace Diana Poulton, p.
 25, did commonly call themselves English, right up to the time of the Duke of Wellington.)

 In 1580 Dowland went to Paris, where he was in service to Sir Henry Cobham, the ambassador to the French court, and his successor Sir Edward Stafford.
-He became a Roman Catholic at this time.
+He met several Roman Catholics at this time, and may have privately converted to their faith.
 Around 1584, Dowland moved back to England and married.
 In 1588 he was admitted Mus.
 Bac. from Christ Church, Oxford.
 In 1594 a vacancy for a lutenist came up at the English court, but Dowland's application was unsuccessful.
 He claimed his religion led to his not being offered a post at Elizabeth I's Protestant court, but his conversion was not publicised, and being Catholic did not prevent some other important musicians (such as William Byrd) from a court career.